meshery/meshery/docs/pages/guides/tutorials/Hello-Kubernetes-with-Dapr.md

 ### Viewing deployment and Service information

-Select the Statefullset from the _View_ to load the Statefullset details to the right.
+Select the Statefullset from the _View_ to load the component details to the right.
 Ensure the _Details_ tab is selected.

 Now, select one of the Service to display the service details.
 - u can always `exec` into pod to verify configurations and extract logs .